Stevonnie: Impact

 Meredith Woerner of io9 described Stevonnie as a "big game changer character" for Steven Universe, who got a strong reaction from fans of the series.
 Writing for Towleroad.com, Charles Pulliam-Moore stated that Stevonnie deepened the way that watchers understood some of Steven Universe's core characters.
 Carli Velocci, writing for Polygon commented that Stevonnie is a positive metaphor for consent, in an entirely non-sexual context.
-Greta Christina of AlterNet noted that Steven and Connie continued to check in with one another during the first experience as Stevonnie, which she described as "an amazing example of ongoing, active consent."
+Greta Christina of AlterNet noted that Steven and Connie continued to check in with one another during the first experience as Stevonnie, which she described as "an amazing example of ongoing, active consent".
 Vrai Kaiser of The Mary Sue said of the character that "there are few things more refreshing than seeing children's media acknowledge that feeling negative emotions is a part of life.
 Taking a tack not dissimilar to Inside Out, the show uses visual metaphor to deal with complex, intangible emotions."Steven Universe has a significant amount of LGBT representation as well, featuring multiple feminine characters that show romantic attraction directed to each other.
 Stevonnie's appearance, and Steven Universe in general, have been part of a trend toward greater LGBTQ visibility in animated television series since 2010.
 As a genderqueer character, Stevonnie follows this same movement, and has encouraged people to be more open about their gender.

-In an August 5, 2020, interview with Paper Magazine, Sugar explained that her goal was to create a "great" nonbinary character whose existence isn't a joke and whom the audience is excited to see.
+In an August 5, 2020, interview with Paper Magazine, Sugar explained that her goal was to create a "great" nonbinary character whose existence is not a joke and who the audience is excited to see.
 She noted that, since the show is from Steven's point of view, Stevonnie becomes the main character whenever Stevonnie exists.
-Therefore the viewer gets to "experience the point of view of a nonbinary character who is the main character of the show," asking viewers to put themselves "in this person's shoes," whether enjoying life, going on adventures, or the like, but also when they are being harassed or "experiencing panic."
+Therefore, the viewer gets to "experience the point of view of a nonbinary character who is the main character of the show", asking viewers to put themselves "in this person's shoes" whether enjoying life, going on adventures, or the like, but also when they are being harassed or "experiencing panic".